2021 CTS Transportation Research Conference

 About the Event

-Using a virtual platform, the conference will convene researchers and practitioners to explore the latest innovations in transportation research, implementation efforts, and engagement activities.
+Using a virtual platform, the 2021 conference convened researchers and practitioners to explore the latest innovations in transportation research, implementation efforts, and engagement activities.

 - A variety of concurrent sessions on topics including health and equity in transportation, lessons learned from COVID-19, CAVs, safety, electrification, shared mobility, transit impacts, and more.

-For a complete list of sessions, download the preliminary program (PDF).
+For a complete list of sessions, download the final conference program (PDF).

-Conference attendees will be eligible for Professional Development Hours (PDHs) and American Institute of Certified Planners (AICP) maintenance credits.
-A list of the sessions approved for credit will be posted here when it becomes available.
+Conference attendees are eligible for up to 6.5 Professional Development Hours (PDHs) and 6.5 American Institute of Certified Planners (AICP) maintenance credits.

 The conference is sponsored by the Center for Transportation Studies at the University of Minnesota.